prot-emacs-langs: fix unbalanced parentheses

 /path/to/prot-dotfiles $ stow -t "$HOME" -R emacs

 bspwm: I have been using it for years and consider it top-notch.
-It is stable and scriptable.
+It is minimal, stable, and scriptable.
 Use this if you prefer automatic tiling.
+It does not have layout features out-of-the-box, such as a tabbed layout: it can place windows in tiles or float them.

-herbstluftwm (hlwm): Shares some concepts with bspwm and can actually be configured in the same way.
-The main differences between the two are that (i) hlwm prioritises manual tiling methods and (ii) can treat arbitrary rectangles of a monitor as virtual monitors.
+herbstluftwm (hlwm): herbstluftwm prioritises manual tiling methods and can treat arbitrary rectangles of a monitor as virtual monitors.
 The virtual monitors feature is perfect for anyone with a widescreen display.
-The one I have (which is not mine, but anyway) is 2560x1920, so I split it by default into a regular 1920x1080 area and another "sidebar" of 640x1080.
+The one I have (which is not mine, but anyway) is 2560x1080, so I split it by default into a regular 1920x1080 area and another "sidebar" of 640x1080. herbstluftwm has the concept of "frame", which is a container of regular windows.
+Each frame can have its own layout, including a vertical/horizontal stack, grid, and tabbed.

 Check the xtwm-key-binding-cheatsheet.md